 How to Apply

 Once you have decided which programme to apply for, you will need to create your profile on our application system.
-We really encourage you to complete as much as possible.
+Tell us as much about you as possible.
 As a minimum you will need to include basic personal information e.g. name, address, telephone number etc. You will also be asked to upload your CV.
-Please see below for tips on putting together your CV.
 Remember to make a note of which email address you used to create your profile as well as your password.
 You will need these details every time you log into the application system.

 Your CV/resume is the first thing we see once you have submitted your application.
-It is the most important marketing tool as it is designed to “show us who you are on paper” and ultimately help get you to the next stage of the recruitment process alongside the application questions.
-If you come to an Assessment Centre it will also be used by the assessors in the interview so make sure you know and can talk about the content in your CV/resume.
+As such, it’s your most important marketing tool and will help determine whether you get through to the next stage in the application process.
+If you come to an Assessment Centre it will also be used by the assessors in the interview – so make sure you know and can talk about the content in your CV/resume.

 - Personal Details: your personal details should go at the top of your CV/resume.
 You want to make it easy for us to know how to contact you.
 Ensure you include your name, address, telephone number(s) and e-mail address.
 Double check you have spelt these correctly.

 - Education: list your most recent educational information first.
 For each degree-level qualification include the degree type eg. Bachelors, Masters etc., which university you studied at, the subject studied and the classification grade you received.
 If you do not yet have your final grade, put the grade you expect to receive.
 Ensure you include your A Levels and GCSE grades or equivalent.

 - Work Experience: you should list your most recent job first and work backwards.
 Include dates of employment, the name of the organisation, location of work (city and country).
 Then summarise your experience focusing on the specific skills and achievements you gained.
 Bullet points are fine to use when listing your skills and achievements.